mautic/developer-documentation-new/docs/plugins/config.rst

 You can define custom configuration parameters in your Plugin to support configurable features, such as enabling or disabling functions.

 Mautic Plugins allow you to define these parameters for use within your Plugin’s code.
 Store these parameters in ``config/local.php``, and define their default values in the Plugin’s own config file to ensure stability and avoid errors.

+.. vale off

 To avoid errors during cache compilation or when accessing parameters directly from the container without checking for their existence, always define custom parameters in the :ref:`plugins/config:Parameters config items`.
 This guarantees that the parameter exists and has a fallback value.